kualta/site/posts/on-suffering.md

 When one becomes aware of the four noble truth there arises a sense of **personal moral responsibility** to achieve enlightenment.
 Because why would you choose to pursue anything else if the only thing that keeps hurting you is solvable?

-I've came to a realization that I will probably never escape suffering - and that's okay.
+I've come to a realization that I will probably never escape suffering - and that's okay.
 The realization came to me at a cost, but the result feels like freedom.

 ## Duhkha